Altishofer/NetworkScienceProject/readme.md

 ---

+## 1.4_lithium_key_players.ipynb
+This notebook investigates the export evolution and centrality metrics for the countries with the largest known lithium reserves as of 2022.

+---

 ## 1.5_lithium_metrics_temporal.ipynb
 This notebook computes key structural metrics for trade networks over time, providing insights into both their topology and node-level properties.
 It also examines macroeconomic factors that might influence the evolution of the network.